Does Homeowners Insurance Cover Earthquakes?

 The age of your home

-Newer homes tend to have better materials and can be designed with earthquakes in mind, so they typically cost less to insure compared to older homes.
+Newer homes tend to have better materials and can be designed with earthquakes in mind, so they typically cost less to insure than older homes.

 The number of stories your home has.